axelvaldez/radical-companies/_posts/2024/2024-12-16-supreme-gods.markdown

 <h1></h1>
  <p>The term <em>Supreme-God</em> <a href='#en$1'><sup id='bm$1'>&hairsp;&nabla;&hairsp;</sup></a> refers to a hierarchical pattern.
 And that is what has made so long lasting.</p>
  <p>Countries and businesses adopted the pattern and it has worked very well for them.</p>
- <p>Bichler and  Nitzan take a much darker view. they think that private armies will take over and  They may be right or they maybe wrong.</p>
+ <p>Bichler and  Nitzan take a much darker view. they think that private armies will take over and  They may be right or they maybe wrong.
+They analyzed the data and came out with those conclusions.
+Problem is that the past is not a prediction of the future.</p>
  <p></p>
  <p></p>
  <p></p>